This first half term our topic is The Great Fire of London

 Mrs Gregg - Friday

-Our teaching assistants are Mrs Davies, Miss Taylor, Mrs Hibbert and Miss Phillips.
+Our teaching assistants are Mrs Davies, Mrs Hibbert and Miss Phillips.

 Homework will be sent home on a Friday and needs to be returned by Wednesday.
-This will include a set piece of English and Maths homework which supports the work we have done in the week.
+This will include a set piece of English and/or Maths homework which supports the work we have done in the week.
 In addition we there will be weekly spellings and reading to practise at home.
 Sometimes homework may involve using the internet to access games and resources, please do speak to us if you have any problems accessing this at home.
 The children will be taught to become responsible for putting their own homework book into the box by the door by Wednesday.
 They will be reminded but we appreciate your support with this.

 The spellings will come home in their spelling book and will also be on this class page.
 Some children are very lucky and find spelling easy other children are not so lucky and find spelling a bit trickier.
 As we start to send spellings home there will be a spelling link on this class page with ideas on how to help your child with spelling.

 We would like to encourage our children to develop a love of reading and ask you to support them as much as possible in their reading journey.
 It is important that they read as often as possible and that they share their reading with an adult or fluent reader who can ask questions about what they have read and enjoys the content with them.
-We ask that the children aim to read with an adult 5 times a week and signs their reading record regularly.
+We ask that the children aim to read with an adult every day.
 We have introduced a READING CHALLENGE: read 5 times to an adult and children will earn a star.
 For every 10 stars they earn there is a change to earn bronze, silver and gold certificates .
 Don't forget that readers of all abilities still love and benefit enormously from having books read to them.
 The children can change their home reading books as often as they like from their colour basket and we will send books home electronically using the Bug Club books.
 These are a fantastic resource so please do make use of it.
 We also encourage the children to read books from the class library, comics, cookery books, instruction manuals, magazines, age-appropriate websites and children's newspapers.

 Please make sure your child has a named water bottle in school each day - it's thirsty work being in school and we have very limited supplies of cups for our water dispenser.